TamTunnel/Apache-TacticalMesh/README.md

 ### Accreditation & Certification Status

 > [!WARNING]
-> **No Government Accreditation.** Apache TacticalMesh has NOT received any government security accreditation, Authority to Operate (ATO), or certification from any government agency.
+> **No Government Accreditation.** TacticalMesh has NOT received any government security accreditation, Authority to Operate (ATO), or certification from any government agency.

 **Current Status:**
 - ⚠️ No ATO, IL certification, or FedRAMP authorization